TRAVEL TIPS FOR A DAY TRIP TO RHINE FALLS

 - 3.12 IS IT WORTH VISITING THE RHINE FALLS?

-The Rhine Falls in Schaffhausen, Switzerland (actually it is between the towns Neuhausen am Rheinfall and Laufen-Uhwiesen) are the biggest waterfalls in Europe.
+The Rhine Falls in Schaffhausen, Switzerland are the biggest waterfalls in Europe.

-It is not very high with a height of 23 meters, but with over a width of 150 meters, up to 700’000 liters of water fall over the rocks every second – making the Rhine Falls the biggest waterfall in Europe.
+The Rhine Falls are only 23 meters high, but with a width of over 150 meters, and up to 700’000 liters of water that fall over the rocks every second, the Rhine Falls are the biggest waterfall in Europe.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 I visited the Rhine Falls in Schaffhausen three or four times and used two different entrances.
 There are two entrances and each offers different activities and views of the Rhine Falls.